bobtherdsman/RDSInstanceTool/README.md

   3-the tool as of today will only match standard and Enterprise Edition with Minimum of 4 CPU (Xlarge)
   4-10xlrage is only available for general purpose instances not for Memory Optimized.

+  Bugs:
+   1-If Sqlserver Module is not loaded the app will fail 2- Excel Sheet Com object reamins opened .